 Or you may be thinking you must get my life right first.
 Notice what Jesus says though, God wants to give us eternal life.
 And Romans 6:23 says that the gift of God is eternal life.
-A gift that is given out of love is not something we must earn.
-And it is only by believing that God can make us right with Him.
-Jesus is the One who makes your life right.
+A true gift is not something we must earn or even can earn.
+It is only by believing and turning from sin that we can receive this gift.

 Perhaps you feel a certain emptiness in your soul.
 May I suggest that the filling you need is Jesus the Son of God?
 I know I felt that hole in my life for a long time.
 I needed to understand that I could never be good enough to gain God’s acceptance.
 His acceptance only came through a moment in time when I told Him I believed and agreed to live for Him.
 Praying a prayer is not necessarily what it takes as you may have been told.
 Believing and turning from our own ways invites Him to make our heart His home.

 This video may be a little dated, but I hope you will enjoy it.
 It is entitled “The Hole Story”